openemr/openemr/CONTRIBUTING.md

       [![Resetting and Demo Data Video Tutorial](Documentation/images/easy-dev-reset.png)](https://youtu.be/1ch84Ffmky8)

+      - (Recommend using Ubuntu Desktop 22.04 for above video and other videos in the [OpenEMR Easy Docker Development Environment Video Series](https://www.youtube.com/playlist?list=PLFiWG_dDadgQT7zjqvEqbXm1OiuubOVO8).
+Easiest way to do this is setting up a [Ubuntu Desktop 22.04 Virtual Machine on VirtualBox](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox), which recommend configuring with 40GB hard drive, assigning 25% of computer memory, and assigning 25% of cpu cores to the virtual machine.)

     - To reset OpenEMR only (then can reinstall manually via setup.php in web browser):
       ```sh
       docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c '/root/devtools dev-reset'